Last updated on October 27th, 2023

 Starting point is Dalaman airport as it is well connected with many cities in Europe and almost every city in Turkey and from where it is easy to start this itinerary slowly moving south.
 However, you can turn it around and fly to Antalya airport and start your trip from there.

 This itinerary is ideal for a trip to Turkey from April to November and can be easily done by bus, flight/bus combo, or solely by car.
 However, remember that July and August are the hottest months and you need to plan your days accordingly to avoid visiting open-air places during the day not to get heat stroke.

-The entire route between all the destinations mentioned here is so scenic that you may want to consider renting a car at Dalaman airport for the whole trip.
+The entire route between all the destinations mentioned here is so scenic that you may want to consider renting a car at Dalaman Airport for the whole trip.
 Compare prices for a car rental from locals and directly at the airport from international suppliers.

 It will suit perfectly people who love active travel but still want to hang out on beaches together with seeing Turkey’s major points of interest.

 Just like my previous route from Istanbul, Dalyan to Alanya itinerary is also packed with many points of interest.
 So if that feels like too much, just omit some places and pick those that you prefer more.